GoogleChrome/web-vitals/README.md

 The `web-vitals` code is tested in Chrome, Firefox, and Safari.
 In addition, all JavaScript features used in the code are part of ([Baseline Widely Available](https://web.dev/baseline)), and thus should run without error in all versions of these browsers released within the last 30 months.

-However, some of the APIs required to capture these metrics (notable CLS) are currently only available in some browsers.
+However, some of the APIs required to capture these metrics (notable CLS and soft navigations) are currently only available in some browsers.
 The latest browser support for each function is as follows:

 - `onCLS()`: Chromium
 - `onFCP()`: Chromium, Firefox, Safari
 - `onINP()`: Chromium, Firefox, Safari
 - `onLCP()`: Chromium, Firefox, Safari
 - `onTTFB()`: Chromium, Firefox, Safari
+- Core Web Vitals for soft navigations: Chromium 151+

 ## Limitations